Zane Floyd

-Zane Michael Floyd (born September 20, 1975) is an American convicted mass murderer who at the age of 23 killed four people and injured a fifth in a supermarket in Las Vegas, Nevada, on June 3, 1999.
-After being convicted of the murders, Floyd was sentenced to death by a Clark County jury.
+Zane Michael Floyd (born September 20, 1975) is an American convicted mass murderer who was sentenced to death for the 1999 shooting at a supermarket in Las Vegas, Nevada, in which he killed four people and injured a fifth.
+Floyd also sexually assaulted a woman at his apartment shortly before the shooting.
+His convictions and death sentence have been upheld through multiple state and federal appeals, but his execution has not been carried out amid ongoing litigation and the state's difficulties in obtaining viable execution drugs.

 Background

 After attending high school, Floyd enlisted in the United States Marine Corps in 1994.
 He was honorably discharged in July 1998 with the rank of lance corporal due to heavy drinking and was told he was not welcome to re-enlist.
+Floyd later said that he joined the Marines with the sole and explicit purpose of killing people abroad.

 Before the shooting that led to his conviction, he worked as a security guard and part-time as a bouncer at a bar.
 Days before the crime, he was fired from his security officer job and evicted from his apartment, moving back into a room at his parents' home.
-According to testimony during the penalty phase of his trial, Floyd may have suffered from fetal alcohol syndrome.